-“Road trips offer a unique opportunity for exploration,” says Chris Davidson, MMGY’s executive vice president of insights and strategy.
+Not to mention, “road trips offer a unique opportunity for exploration,” says Chris Davidson, MMGY’s executive vice president of insights and strategy.
 There are endless chances to pull off the road and find an amazing restaurant, an intriguing roadside shop, or a scenic hiking trail.
 Novel experiences like these can trigger the brain to release dopamine, a neurotransmitter that encourages us to seek rewards.
 That brings a sense of adventure.
-(See: How to Use Travel to Spark a Personal Breakthrough)
+(Related: These Benefits of Hiking Will Make You Want to Hit the Trails)

-You’re not limited to destinations that are within driving distance, either.
-More and more people are opting for “wings and wheels” trips—fly to a destination you’ve been wanting to explore, then hit the road in a rental car.
+During Normal Times, you’re not limited to destinations that are within driving distance, either.
+More and more people are opting for “wings and wheels” trips — fly to a destination you’ve been wanting to explore, then hit the road in a rental car.

-Of course, you’ll want to end up in a spectacular spot, so we found eight outstanding properties across the world that give you the perfect excuse to hit the road.
+Of course, you’ll want to end up in a spectacular spot, so look to these 11 active road trip ideas across the world for the perfect excuse to hit the road.
 (None of them striking your fancy?
 Check out How to Plan Your Own Outdoor Adventure Road Trip and read this checklist of must-have road-trip items.)

 The National Park Drive